Yulv-git/Model-Inference-Deployment/README.md

 ONNX is widely supported and can be found in many frameworks, tools, and hardware.
 Enabling interoperability between different frameworks and streamlining the path from research to production helps increase the speed of innovation in the AI community.

 ### 3.1.1.
-Exporting a model from PyTorch to ONNX and running it using ONNX RUNTIME
+Export a model from PyTorch to ONNX and run it using ONNX RUNTIME

 The main functions are as follows: